Giunta Pisano

-Giunta Pisano (also named Giunta da Pisa or Giunta Capitini) was an Italian painter.
+Giunta Pisano (12/13th-centuries) (also named Giunta da Pisa or Giunta Capitini) was an Italian painter.
 He is the earliest Italian painter whose name is found inscribed on an extant work.
 He is best known for his crucifixes.

 Works

 He is said to have exercised his art from 1202 to 1236.
 He may perhaps have been born towards 1180 in Pisa, and died in or soon after 1250, but other accounts give 1202 as the date of his birth, and the more probable date of 1258 or thereabouts for his death.
 There is some ground for thinking that his family name was Capiteno or Capitino.

 Giunta Pisano usually painted upon cloth stretched on wood and prepared with plaster.

 The inscribed work, referred to above, is also one of his earliest.
 It is the Crocefisso di San Raniero, a crucifix, that hung for a long time in the kitchen of the convent of St Anne in Pisa.
 Other Pisan works of about the same date (as the one in National Museum of San Matteo, Pisa) are very barbarous, and, some of them may be also from the hand of Giunta Pisano before he had achieved his virtuosity (such as S. Benedetto Crucifixion).